openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.

 * `credential_definition`: OPTIONAL.
 Object containing a detailed description of the Credential consisting of the following parameter:
+  * `type`: OPTIONAL.
+Array as defined in (#server_metadata_jwt_vc_json).
+This claim contains the type values the Wallet requests authorization for at the Credential Issuer.
+It MUST be present if the claim `format` is present in the root of the authorization details object.
+It MUST not be present otherwise.
   * `credentialSubject`: OPTIONAL.
 Object containing a list of name/value pairs, where each name identifies a claim offered in the Credential.
 The value can be another such object (nested data structures), or an array of such objects.
 The most deeply nested value MUST be an empty object.
 This object indicates the claims the Wallet would like to be present in the Credential to be issued.

-Note that the `type` is referenced in the `credential_configurations_supported` object in the Credential Issuer metadata.

 The following is a non-normative example of an authorization details object with Credential format `jwt_vc_json`: